jackjsning/simulator_challenge/README.md

 ## Deliverables

-1. Design doc (recommended):
-    * Template:
-        * Summary of problem (ensures all aligned)
-        * Summary of proposed solution, including integration to existing codebase + upcoming PRs
-        * Summary of API (if applicable)
-        * Any icky parts of proposed solution + why they’re OK
-        * Any alternatives considered
+1. Documentation: Document your findings, design decisions, and assumptions throughout the day (in code or in a design doc).
     * Do your best to infer the intentions of the code base.
 How was it designed?
 What are the logical places where you could extend it?
     * Given that this is a (relatively) brief time to spend on a real codebase, it’s fine to make assumptions.
-Be very specific & clear about your assumptions in your design doc.
+Be very specific & clear about your assumptions.
-    * Please include a system diagram.
-We like to use Google Slides or LucidChart.
+    * Include a system diagram if you find it helpful.
-    * Since this is only a day-long project, we expect just a 1-2 page document.
-If you think it's more clear to document your work in your code as docstrings, that's acceptable as well.
+    * If you do decide to go with a design doc, we expect just a 1-2 page document.
+Documenting your work in code as docstrings is another good option.
 2. Product Requirements:
     * 2D Map internal map representation.
     * New keyboard functionality: